SimonFrost-Arm/draft-ffm-rats-cca-token/draft-ffm-rats-cca-token.md

 #### Live Firmware Activation support

-The Live Firmware Activation support attribute (key=7) declares whether an individual component is subject to Live Firmware Activation.
+The Live Firmware Activation support attribute (key=7) indicates whether the component is subject to Live Firmware Activation.
 If the attribute is False, the component will not be updated before the next CCA Platform software component.